Welcome

 An LP on the Island Music Records label from the late 1960s called, "At The Courtleigh Manor" by the unoriginally named Calypso Joe. ("Calypso Joe" has served as a name for songs, artists, records, movies, toys, musical instruments, etcetera beginning decades before this release.)

-This is an urban hotel LP, with a jazzy lead and a rhythm electric guitars dominating the sound.
-The songs are familiar 1960s mento band selections, with a leaning towards Trinidad calypso covers.
+selections, with a leaning towards Trinidad calypso covers.
 One original, "Rock Steady Calypso" is more of a salute than a fusion of these genres.
 The jacket features nice band photo, but no information about the musicians.
 Instead, we are reminded that Jamaica has good drinks!
+As you can see from the autographed jacket at left, the band was performing at Courtleigh Manor in 1969.

 An LP on the WIRL label from the 1960s by pianist-bandleader Mapletoft Poulle with vocals by Peter Hudson.
 Its one of the few LPs labeled as "Mento".
 Full dance-band style: Latin percussion replaces hand drum.
 Clarinet and piano are featured instruments.
 A group of 6 singers provides background vocals.
 The sound is very full.
 Banjo is not utilized.
 Mapletoft explains in the liner notes that clarinet has been used in mento "for at least the last 50 years".
 The notes also list the musicians, including a familiar name Bertie King on the afore mentioned clarinet as well as drums.
 Bertie was a band leader for some golden age dance band sides.
 He also was the saxophonist and pan whistle player on the 1960s mento-jazz LP, "Party Time".